ryanfrancesconi/SPFKSoX/README.md

-# SPFKSoX
+# SPFK SoX

-Swift wrapper on top of soxlib
+A SoX wrapper for macOS.